-The Fast Money traders" to share their final trades of the day and what they're looking out for Monday.
+The Fast Money traders share their final trades of the day and what they're looking at on Wednesday.

 Some of the names on the move ahead of the open.

-The Fast Money traders share their final trades of the day and what they're looking out for Thursday.
+The "Fast Money" traders share their final trades of the day.

-Companies making headlines after the bell Thursday.
+Companies making headlines after the bell Monday.